raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

 * Open the file “/etc/fstab” in the Nano text editor and add the following line, but use the “UUID” noted above, save and exit
   `$ sudo nano /etc/fstab`
   `UUID=12345678 /mnt/hdd ntfs defaults,auto,umask=002,gid=bitcoin,users,rw 0 0`

 Please note that we mounted using `umask=002,gid=bitcoin`, which gives only the user “bitcoin” write access.
 User “admin” can only read and must use `sudo` when writing to the disk.

+#### Option 3: Use existing hard disk with HFS+ (macOS)
+If you have the bitcoin mainnet blockchain on a macOS machine you can place it on a hard disk formatted as HFS+ and mount on your Raspberry Pi.
+NOTE: the hfsplus driver is not included as part of the Raspian Stretch Lite disk image; you must have used the [Raspbian Stretch With Desktop](https://www.raspberrypi.org/downloads/raspbian/) disk image.

+* Identify the partition and note the UUID at the left (eg. “12345678”) and verify the FSTYPE (should be hfsplus)
+  `$ sudo lsblk -o UUID,NAME,FSTYPE,SIZE,LABEL,MODEL `

+* Open the file “/etc/fstab” in the Nano text editor and add the following line, but use the “UUID” noted above, save and exit
+  `$ sudo nano /etc/fstab`
+  `UUID=12345678       /mnt/hdd        hfsplus force,rw,auto,umask=002,gid=bitcoin,users       0       0`

+Please note that we mounted using `umask=002,gid=bitcoin`, which gives only the user “bitcoin” write access.
+User “admin” can only read and must use `sudo` when writing to the disk.